 Check yourself these two ways to see if you stand in hyperlordosis:

 - Stand up and look sideways in a mirror.
-Your belt should be level-green line in left neutral drawing.
-The side seam in dress or trousers should be vertical from leg to waist - black arrow in left drawing, not tilted forward at the hip
+Your belt should be level.
+The side seam in dress or trousers should be vertical from leg to waist, not tilted forward at the hip

 Here is how to reduce an overly large arch: